 4. Helps manage short-range action plans

 Every strategic plan relies on short-term operational projects to achieve its objective.
 Each of these projects requires tracking across the team, department and corporate portfolio.
 Gantt charts provide one view of time-phased data, but PMOs and executive teams typically need additional metrics to monitor the health of the portfolio.
 By building dashboards, PM software provides meaningful metrics that allow teams to drill into the project data.
-By providing visibility into the portfolio, organizations can manage their short-term plans better while aligning to the strategic plan.
+By providing visibility into the portfolio, organizations can manage their short-term plans better while aligning with the strategic plan.

 Here’s an example of a LiquidPlanner dashboard surfacing specific data and project information.